WHO chief calls for solidarity in financing, ensuring equal access to future COVID-19 vaccine

 'Vaccine nationalism'

-Excess demand and competition for supply is already accelerating “vaccine nationalism” and risk of price gauging, he said: the kind of market failure that only global solidarity, public investment and engagement can solve.
+Excess demand and competition for supply are already accelerating "vaccine nationalism" and risk of price gauging, he said: the kind of market failure that only global solidarity, public investment and engagement can solve.

 The ACT Accelerator funding gap cannot be covered by traditional development assistance alone, he said.
-The best solution is blend of development assistance and financing from stimulus packages.
+The best solution is blended with development assistance and financing from stimulus packages.
 It is the fastest way to end the pandemic and ensure swift global recovery.

 Stimulus investments and the globally coordinated roll-out of new vaccines, tests and therapeutics, will have a major multiplier effect on global economies.
 "There is hope", he said.
 "If we all deploy tools at our disposal today, and collectively invest in new ones through the Accelerator, we have a route out of this pandemic."